Jacksonville Law Would Censor Catholic Bookstore

 Christie is happy to serve any individuals at Queen of Angels, including those who identify as LGBT.
 She simply cannot express messages that violate her Catholic beliefs.

 Christie believes that many people misunderstand or misrepresent Catholic teaching about marriage, gender, and sexuality.
-For this reason, she wants to use the store’s website, blog, and YouTube channel to better explain these beliefs.
-Christie wants to make it clear that even though she will not express messages that violate her beliefs, she would never turn anyone away from her bookstore for holding beliefs that are different than hers.
+For this reason, she wants to use the store’s website, blog, and YouTube channel to explain these beliefs better.
+Christie wants to make it clear that even though she will not express messages that violate her beliefs, she will never turn anyone away from her bookstore for holding beliefs that are different from hers.

-Sadly, the Jacksonville Human Rights Ordinance compels Queen of Angels to use pronouns that are inconsistent with a person’s sex, which would contradict its Catholic beliefs.
-In addition, it prevents employees from even explaining Catholic beliefs about marriage, gender, and sexuality, both on the website and in person.
+Unfortunately, the Jacksonville Human Rights Ordinance threatened to compel Queen of Angels to use pronouns that are inconsistent with a person’s sex, which would contradict its Catholic beliefs.
+In addition, it threatened to prevent employees from even explaining Catholic beliefs about marriage, gender, and sexuality, both on the website and in person.

-If any Queen of Angels employees defy this law, Jacksonville threatens unlimited fines and damages.
-This violates their First Amendment rights to speak freely and exercise religion, so Christie filed a lawsuit in February 2023 asking the court to strike down this unconstitutional law.
+If any Queen of Angels employees were to defy this law, they could have faced unlimited fines and damages.
+This would have violated their First Amendment rights to speak freely and exercise religion, so Christie filed a lawsuit in February 2023.

 Case timeline

-- February 9, 2023: Queen of Angels sent a letter to the city of Jacksonville explaining its religious beliefs, its pronoun policy, and its desire to explain its beliefs on its website.
+• February 9, 2023: Queen of Angels sent a letter to the city of Jacksonville explaining its religious beliefs, pronoun policy, and desire to explain its beliefs on its website.
 The store asked the city to disavow enforcement of the law but did not receive a response.

 The bottom line